cyberacq/purgecli/README.md

 # PurgeCLI
 A secure, interactive command-line utility that creates a trash environment for Linux server (and is compatible with Desktop variants, which permanently deletes all files and directories from your configured trash directory, including hidden files and nested structures.

+PurgeCLI is capable of managing large amounts of data and is integrated with optiona torrent support to move torrents to trash, view the contents of trash before purging and the option to rescue data from the trash before purging.